-Samuel appears in The North Devon Journal-Herald of Barnstaple on 26 May 1842 in the annual meeting of the Barnstaple and North Devon Agricultural Society.
+Samuel appears in The North Devon Journal-Herald of Barnstaple on 26 May 1842 on the annual meeting minutes of the Barnstaple and North Devon Agricultural Society.
 Samuel is listed on the next to the last row as having served Mr. Puddicombe for the last 26 years.
 While it isn’t clear from this snippet, it appears to be Robert Puddicombe that he continued working for so many years after his apprenticeship.

 This article was recorded just two years before Samuel’s death.
 From it we can surmise that he was on this farm from approximately 1809 until his death in 1844.
 This accounts for the 26 years of service listed as well as the typical 7-year apprenticeship employed in those days.
 It is unclear if he had opportunities beyond the farm, or if he was treated like a sharecropper after the US Civil War.
 However, I believe it was more like the latter.
 We can’t know for sure with the available data.
-From an outsiders perspective the landowners were bestowing nominal prizes to recognize their servants who otherwise were likely paid near starvation wages.
+From an outsider’s perspective the landowners were bestowing nominal prizes to recognize their servants who otherwise were likely paid near starvation wages.
 While many were passed over, they had the fortune to be recognized.
 As they say at the Oscars, it is an honor just to be recognized.
 It’s a convenient way to say something special without having to lay out actual cash to give them their due.
 But maybe I’m jaded?
 Who knows.

 However, the story doesn’t end there!
 It seems that just a bit before Samuel’s recognition at the event his daughter Ann was also recognized.
 In 1840 she received a similar recognition for having live after his apprenticeship with Mr. Puddicombe.
 She received 15 Shillings in recognition.